 A: Chocolate.
 Um, I mean kale.

 Not finding what you want?
-Reach out directly through my ask a question page.
+Reach out through my connect page.